kiko/chroagh/README.md

 It will take about 15 minutes.
 From then on, on each boot-up, you will need to press Ctrl+D.

+### Create the chroot

+  1. Launch a crosh shell (Ctrl+Alt+T, you can paste in the console using Ctrl+Shift+V), then enter `shell`.
+  2. Download and extract chroagh:

+        cd ~/Downloads
+        wget https://api.github.com/repos/drinkcat/chroagh/tarball -O chroagh.tar.gz
+        tar xvf chroagh.tar.gz
+        cd drinkcat-chroagh-*

+  3. Create the rootfs:

+        sudo sh -e installer/main.sh arch -t xfce

+    (you can specify a mirror by adding
+    `-m 'http://tw.mirror.archlinuxarm.org/armv7h/$repo'`: just change the
+    country code from `tw` to somewhere near you)

+     Follow the instructions (press enter anytime you are asked a yes/no question).
+This will take a while, especially if your network is slow.

+### Start the chroot

+  * `sudo enter-chroot` to launch a bash shell
+  * `sudo startxfce4` to start XFCE in a separate screen (you can switch between screens with Ctrl+Alt+Shift+Back or Ctrl+Alt+Shift+Forward)

+### Fix sudo (or perform any other operation as root)

+`sudo` will not work in the chroot environment by default.
+You need to set it up as follows:

+  1. `sudo enter-chroot -u 0`: this launches a bash shell as root
+  2. `nano /etc/sudoers`
+  3. Uncomment this line:
+     `%wheel  ALL=(ALL) ALL`
+     (the user you created is in group `wheel` by default)

 ### Extract the rootfs

+(This is not recommended anymore: chroagh can bootstrap ArchLinux now)

-For now, this needs to be done on a separate computer, as it requires 8GB of free space to extract the image (the image is meant to be written on a SD card).
+If you want to extract the rootfs from an official ArchLinux image, you can follow these steps.
+This needs to be done on a separate computer, as it requires 8GB of free space to extract the image (the image is meant to be written on a SD card).

   1. Download and extract the latest ArchLinux ARM image for the chromebook: